 CustomPropertName is the name of the property.

-You can add Custom Properties to Kubernetes clusters attached to a Platform.
+As of Platform version 8.2.0, you can add Custom Properties to Kubernetes clusters attached to a Platform.
 Adding Custom Properties to clusters allows you to manage scheduling and deployment of Pods to the attached clusters by utilizing Application Deployment Polices.

 Note that Custom Properties are employed at the cluster level.
 This means that you can manage which cluster a Pod workload is deployed too, but not the specific cluster server that will host the workload.